jstaf/dashing/README.md

 ==================================
 A very dashing dashboard for [slurm](slurm.schedmd.com)

+Note: this package is currently under development.
+This readme will be updated with actual deployment instructions once it's ready for use.

 ## Run development environment

 This project requires Docker to run the `pyslurm` api and simulate an active SLURM cluster when developing.